 Multiple Active Statements (MAS) and DBD::ODBC

-Although this is a generic document about using Multiple Active Statements (MAS) with DBD::ODBC, the principal focus is on using MAS with Microsoft SQL Server, as ODBC drivers for most other databases support MAS out of the box.
+Although this is a generic document about using Multiple Active Statements (MAS) with DBD::ODBC, the principal focus is on using MAS with Microsoft SQL Server, as ODBC drivers for most other databases support MAS automatically.

-Although most of the examples in this document are written in Perl, the majority of the information on MAS, which the examples are used to illustrate, is programming language neutral.
+Although most of the examples in this document are written in Perl, the majority of the information on MAS is programming-language neutral.

-If you require further information about DBD::ODBC, refer to the tutorials listed in the Resources appendix.
+If you require further information about DBD::ODBC, refer to the our other tutorials.

 What are Multiple Active Statements (MAS)?